TritonDataCenter/rfd/rfd/0176/README.md

 standalone boot, the latter option (loader off disk, then choice of iPXE or backup standalone boot) is less of a surprise.

-Both PXE to iPXE chainloading, AND on-disk iPXE have been tested on BIOS-bootable systems. iPXE in the ESP has been tested on an EFI-bootable VMware VM.
+Both PXE to iPXE chainloading, on-disk iPXE, and PXE to provider-iPXE to Joyent iPXE have been tested on BIOS-bootable (all three) and EFI-bootable systems (the first two). iPXE in the ESP has additionally been tested on an EFI-bootable VMware VM.
 A modern platform image and iPXE must be used on ESP resident iPXE, due to bugs found during testing.

+Experience with bare-metal providers which provide "custom iPXE" suggests that a compute node may be best served by chainloading from the provider's iPXE to a Joyent Triton iPXE.
+To avoid endless looping, the Joyent Triton iPXE may wish to skip network devices that speak with the provider's iPXE, so it can instead boot from the Triton `admin` network as compute nodes are supposed to do.

 Additionally, new Triton compute nodes should have their `zones` pool attempt to be ESP-ready if possible.
+On a working network-boot system, however, bootable pools are not required, and if a system is known to work with network-booting from BIOS or EFI, the pool on that system can be arbitrary.

 The commit of
 [OS-8206](https://github.com/joyent/smartos-live/commit/d2f7462039e2375fb67b961992b8b69439da5681)